Visit Vienna & Salzburg: Best Tips for Artsy Sightseeing Options

 We also seriously miscalculated the appeal of the program.
 The music was by Liszt all right, but most of the program consisted of delicate, gossamer settings of Schubert’s lieder.
 The music was beautiful, no doubt about it, but it was also really, really, really slow.

-After fifteen minutes of trying desparately to look entranced, I wanted nothing more than to curl into a ball under my chair and snooze away the afternoon hidden from the disapproving gaze of all those well-dressed Austrians.
+After fifteen minutes of trying desperately to look entranced, I wanted nothing more than to curl into a ball under my chair and snooze away the afternoon hidden from the disapproving gaze of all those well-dressed Austrians.

 And as for twelve-year-old Julia, who, despite our best efforts at the time, was not much of a classical music fan, sitting still in the oppressive heat was agony.